-- Instant-On passwords can be used on any Cell Manager candidate.
-For all other types of passwords, however, you must determine the related platform.
-This includes the system that will become the central Data Protector administration system, the Cell Manager.
-It is important to use Instant-On passwords to fully understand your cell configuration requirements before requesting a permanent password. - Permanent licenses can be moved to a different Cell Manager.
+- Permanent licenses can be moved to a different Cell Manager.
 However, you need to use the License Move Form(s) and send them to the HP Password Delivery Center (PDC). - Passwords are installed on the Cell Manager and are valid for the entire cell. - Centralized licensing is provided within the Manager-of-Managers (MoM) functionality.
-You can have all the licenses installed on the MoM system if you purchase multiple licenses for several cells. - You need one Cell Manager license for each cell.

-- The licenses are regularly checked by the software when you perform a Data Protector configuration task or start a backup session. - Instant-On passwords can be used on any system, while evaluation and permanent passwords can be used only on the Cell Manager system for which you requested the licenses.
+You can have all the licenses installed on the MoM system if you purchase multiple licenses for several cells. - You need one Cell Manager license for each cell. - The license keys or passwords are regularly checked by the software when you perform a Data Protector configuration task or start a backup session. - Instant-On passwords can be used on any system, while evaluation and permanent passwords can be used only on the Cell Manager system for which you requested the licenses.

-To change the IP address of the Cell Manager, to move the Cell Manager to another system, or to move licenses from one cell to another (where MoM functionality is not used), you should contact the HP Password Delivery Center (PDC) in order to update the licenses.
-For information about contacting the HP Password Delivery Center, see "Obtaining and installing permanent passwords" (page 180).
+Note: To change the IP address of the Cell Manager, to move the Cell Manager to another system, or to move licenses from one cell to another (where MoM functionality is not used), you should contact the HP Password Delivery Center (PDC) in order to update the licenses.
+For information about contacting the HP Password Delivery Center, see "Obtaining and installing permanent passwords".

-License migration to Data Protector 8.00
+License migration to Data Protector 8.10